 In board games, the auction mechanism involves some form of player bidding in order to secure certain advantages in the game, whether these are resources, special actions, roles, or abilities, with the advantages going to the player(s) willing to pay the most.
 Auctions allow the players in the game to determine the value for game components, which often allows game designers to use more random elements in setting up the game.
 (Because players determine the value, players are trusted to police themselves and not allow players to underpay for powerful advantages.)
 Auction mechanics can also go hand-in-hand with negotiation games, though usually informally, as players offer advantages to each other in exchange for other advantages.

 As I mentioned, auctions are very present in our world, so auction mechanics seem ubiquitous.
 In fact, without knowing it, I was introduced to auction mechanics at a very young age by playing Rook and Pinochle with my family.
 (Both games involve players/teams bidding points for the advantage of naming the trump suit.)
-Thus, it’s hard to nail down a time when the mechanism was first introduced, though Board Game Geek lists Tarot as the first documented auction game with a date of 1430.
+Thus, it’s hard to nail down a time when the mechanism was first introduced, though Board Game Geek lists Tarot, which may include a Magician Tarot card, as the first documented auction game with a date of 1430.
 (See the timeline at the end of this post for some representative games in the auction genre.)

 There are several different forms auctions can take.
 Here are some of the common ones: